Quantum mixing on large Schreier graphs: Introduction and main results

 Let us explain why taking the limit $\eta\rightarrow 0$ in \eqref{eq:QMaN} is necessary to obtain $0$ in the right-hand side.
 If $J = J_E^\eta$ with $\eta > 0$ fixed, then \eqref{eq:AC} and the convergence of $\rho_N$ toward $\lambda$ imply that $|\Lambda_J|$ is of order $\eta N$.
 In such situation, we cannot expect for a typical unit $\psi$ in $\mathbb C^N$ that $\sum_{\beta \in \Lambda_{J}} |\langle \varphi_\beta , \psi \rangle|^2$ will be small.
 Indeed, if $\psi$ is a uniformly distributed vector on the unit sphere $\mathbb S^{N-1}$, we have in expectation: $\mathbb E \sum_{\beta \in \Lambda_J} | \langle \varphi_\beta , \psi\rangle|^2 = |\Lambda_J|/N$.

 As before, there is a generalization of quantum mixing to non-necessarily diagonal observables.
 We fix a finite subset $T \subset \Gamma$ and consider a sequence $K_N \in M_N(\mathbb C)$ of $T$-local matrices as in \eqref{eq:defKN} and such that $\| K_N \|_{1,\infty} \leq 1$ for any $N$.
-We say that small-scale quantum weak mixing (or simply quantum mixing) occurs if for any $E_1,E_2$ in the interior of $I$,
+We say that small scale quantum weak mixing (or simply quantum mixing) occurs if uniformly over $E_1,E_2$ in the interior of $I$,

 where $\langle K_N \rangle$ was defined in \eqref{eq:KNav}.
 Note that \eqref{eq:QMKN} implies \eqref{eq:QMaN} for $T = \{e\}$ and $K_N(x,x) = a_N(x)$.
 Importantly, quantum weak mixing implies quantum ergodicity, see Lemma~\ref{le:mixtoergo} for a precise statement.